Serdar-b/calisthenics-nextgen/README.md

   <option value="pushups">Pushups</option>
   <option value="jumpingjacks">Jumping Jacks</option>
   <!-- Add new model option here -->
-  <option value="newmodel">New Model</option> <!-- Add new model option here --> should be the same name in the app.js initialization.
+  <option value="newmodel">New Model</option> <!-- should be the same name in the app.js initialization. -->
 </select>

+## Once you've followed these steps, your new model should work within the application.